(* = may be borrowed from Plants of Concern or one of our partners):

 Monitor Names, Roles, and Hours: Include names of all monitors and the number of hours each person spent monitoring and submitting data.
 Indicate which person is the primary monitor and the role each person: participant, volunteer steward, intern, or staff.
 If a new person helps monitor, they should agree to keeping rare plant locations confidential.
 Please provide contact information for that person so that Plants of Concern staff can follow up.

-Upload photos of the species you monitored (take a close-up and a full-plant view ), unknown associate species, or a scan of your field datasheet.
+Please upload photos of the plant you monitored (take a close-up and a full-plant view ), unknown associate species, or a scan of your field datasheet.
 Pick an image from the camera roll, take a new picture, or upload a file from your computer.

 Go to plantsofconcern.org and log in to My Assignments.